 Skip to content

 As CEO and Founder of Measurabl, the world’s fastest growing sustainability software for the built environment, Matt Ellis understands the need for commercial real estate leaders to understand and disclose ESG (environmental, social, governance) performance.
-GRESB is one of the leading ESG benchmarking standards for commercial real estate and one to which Measurabl makes it easy to report.
+What is GRESB?
+It is one of the leading ESG benchmarking standards for commercial real estate and one to which Measurabl makes it easy to report.

 If you’ve been following the world of sustainability and ESG reporting, you’ve probably come across the mysterious acronym “GRESB.”
 Unless you’re immersed in the world of commercial real estate, chances are you read it as just another piece of forgettable jargon.
 But don’t dismiss it so quickly!